nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `exportRoutines`

 * The exported client data includes: <br>
-    * Name of Routine
+    * Name of routine
-    * Exercises in the Routine
+    * Exercises in the routine

 * Example generated CSV file when opened using Microsoft Excel: